You can do this task using one of the following methods. Let’s see what those ways are.

 Right-click on it and then press the “Disable” option.

-Note: In order to activate it, follow the instructions above and then click “Enable.”
+Note: To activate it, follow the instructions above and then click “Enable.”

 Alternatively, you can follow these steps: